patrickclery/patrickclery.github.io/src/markdown-pages/patrickclery.md

 - ***Delivered live presentations*** to development team when adding new features.

-# PORTFOLIO
+# EXAMPLES OF MY WORK

-> Here's a few projects I'm proud of.
-Each of them has a live demo (or
+> Here's just a few projects I'm proud of.
-> production site) that you can visit and checkout for yourself!
+> (Click the live link to see them in action!)

 ### :shopping_cart: "Amazon ASIN Lookup"